• Download a trial

 This approach is used in complex, regulated environments where governance must scale without disrupting operations.
 It allows teams to start where risk is highest and evolve governance over time.

-Core Identity Governance Capabilities
+Core IGA Capabilities

 OpenIAM provides a governance control layer that works across identity types and environments.